The Sign of Four - Part Ten

 Crazy.

-I can see Mary and Mariana heading off to the Spanish ship.
+You can see Mary and Mariana heading off to the Spanish ship.
 It's such a crazy view.

 Sorry, why is this crazy?
+It's just.

-I just, you know, I'm half tempted to chuck myself down the stairs and get a room with a view here.
+Speaker 1 You know, I'm half tempted to chuck myself down the stairs and get a room with a view here.

-It's amazing.
+Speaker 1 It's amazing.
 I think I'd get more sense talking to the half-conscious boy.

-Look at all his get well soon cards, by the way.
+Look at all his get-well-soon cards, by the way.
 Flowers here and chocolate.

 Oh,